 Moving On:

-Once you've mastered how to make one object produce another object, the possibilities are limitless - while vendors can produce anything that is desired - toys, devices, eggs; the concept is used in many other places in C3 and DS.
+Once you're confident on how to make one object produce another object, the possibilities are limitless - while vendors can produce anything that is desired - toys, devices, eggs; the concept is used in many other places in C3 and DS.
 Plants and seeds are a good example of this - the plant makes a seed, which, if it is not eaten, makes a plant.
-A lot of critters make critter eggs, which then in turn make more critters. :)
+A lot of critters make critter eggs, which then in turn make more critters.

 Another script that could be added is an ear script, to create a vendor that makes food in response to creatures complaining about hunger.